Krushjm/PyEncryption/README_en.md

-                    Example: -p 3  (means you tends to encrypt python3) -d,  --directory    Directory of your project (if use -d, you encrypt the whole directory) -f,  --file         File to be transfered (if use -f, you only encrypt one file) -e,  --exclude      List the file or the directory you don't want to transfer
+                    Example: -p 3  (means you tends to encrypt python3) -d,  --directory    Directory of your project (if use -d, you encrypt the whole directory) -f,  --file         File to be transfered (if use -f, you only encrypt one file) -m   --mode         only effective when use -d option, value is 'minimal', 'classic' or 'inplace'
+                        minimal: compiler .py files store it in result directory
+                        classic: compiler .py files and copy other files in result directory
+                        inplace: compiler .py files store it in origin directory and delete origin .py file (TODO) -e,  --exclude      List the file or the directory you don't want to transfer
                     Note: The directories should be suffix by path separate char ('\\' in Windows or '/'), and must be the relative path to -d's value